MadDonkeySoftware/mdsCloudTerraformProvider/docs/serverless_function_service/resource_function.md

 * `runtime` - (Required) The runtime to use for this serverless function.
 * `entry_point` - (Required) The path to the module/method to execute.
 * `source_code_hash` - (Required) The hash of the file referenced by `file_name`
+* `context` - (Optional) A user defined string that will be supplied to each execution of the serverless function

 ## Attribute Reference